Mr-Smyth/sunwhere/testing.md

 # Unresolved issues

 * Information.js - JSHint returned warnings about undefined variables, map, google and marker.
 I found that defining them led to issues in map loading.
-I was unable to fin a satisfactory resolution to this issue.
+I was unable to find a satisfactory resolution to this issue.
-* results.js - sortLocationScores() returned these warnings from jsHint.
+* results.js - sortLocationScores() returned this warnings from jsHint.

    * The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype.

+* results.js - selectLocation()  returned this warnings from jsHint.

-   * Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (clicked, selection, i, selected).
+   * Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (clicked, selection, I, selected).

-   I was unable to get the function to work, in any other format.
-I will continue to search for an answer, as i progress in my coding, im sure i will find a solution.
+   I was unable to get the functions to work, in any other format.
+I will continue to search for an answer, as I progress in my coding, I'm sure I will find a solution.

 * script.js - One undefined variable : google.